Ready, Set, Let the World Know About Your Podcast

 6. Regardless of the submission method used, an email must be sent to afnspots.dma@mail.mil that includes the following information:

-• Any content restrictions or specific target audience information.
+• Any content restrictions or specific audience information

 All questions related to spot submission requirements should be directed to the AFN Operations Manager at afnspots.dma@mail.mil.